msiglreith/inspirv-rust/README.md

 # inspirv-rust

 UPDATE 2: Next design iteration would probably be based on HIR instead of MIR.
-See more details [here](https://github.com/gfx-rs/gfx/issues/71#issuecomment-316728752) and initial work is done [here](https://github.com/msiglreith/rust/commit/1c047f4801683ee1e1dccc00b054639010d1f5e2).
+See more details [here](https://github.com/gfx-rs/gfx/issues/71#issuecomment-316728752).
+In the meantime, you might want to checkout [rlsl](https://github.com/MaikKlein/rlsl)!

 UPDATE: Development currently slowed down as other projects (i.e gfx-rs) have priority over this one.
 Will keep on working on it in the future (see above)!